primedlabs/pygame/README.rst

      Michael Benfield, David Lau

-     There's many more folks out there who've submitted helpful ideas, kept this project going, and basically made my life easer, Thanks!
+     There's many more folks out there who've submitted helpful ideas, kept this project going, and basically made my life easier.
+Thanks!

      Many thank you's for people making documentation comments, and adding to the pygame.org wiki.